mlm-editorial, 29 months ago12 min read

 This is why borrowing for a deposit is seen as a risk.
 It could even be a deciding factor in your application being turned down.
 However, financial gifts from family are not seen as being a risk — as they do not have to be paid back.
 You should always be ready to declare and prove where your deposit funds have come from.

-Once you have a mortgage agreement in principle (AIP), you can start looking for your dream property.
+Once you have a mortgage agreement in principle (AIP) – a quote from your lender that indicates how much you can borrow from them – you can start looking for your dream property.
 However, although your lender has agreed to give you a certain amount of money, this doesn’t mean you have to spend it all.

-Mortgages can also be used to cover home improvements, so if you can only afford to buy a fixer-upper, it’s a good idea to set your buying budget as less than your full mortgage amount, leaving room in your spending for all those fixtures and fittings that you really want.
+Mortgages can also be used to cover home improvements, so if you can only afford to buy a fixer-upper, it’s a good idea to set your buying budget as less than your full mortgage amount.
+This will leave room in your spending for all those fixtures and fittings that you really want.

 Although in some markets this could be true, generally speaking, in England and Wales, people will offer below the asking price and be prepared to negotiate up.
 This means that huge savings can be made if you initially send in a lower offer than what the property is listed for.

 If a property is advertised as ‘offers over’, to make an offer, your solicitor will note your interest.
-Once a seller has received a few notes of interest they may set a closing date — your offer should be made before the closing date.
+Once a seller has received a few notes of interest they may set a closing date — make sure to place your offer before this or you could miss out.

-If the property is labelled with a ‘guide price’, your solicitor should advise you on a sensible price to pay, and then the vendor will either accept your offer or set a closing date to find their best offer.
+If the property is labelled with a ‘guide price’, your solicitor should advise you on a sensible price to pay.
+The vendor will either accept your offer or set a closing date to find their best offer.

 When buying a flat, be careful to note the length of the leasehold.
 If a property has less than 80 years on the leasehold, it may be difficult to either sell or remortgage.
+This is because it can be seen to start to lose value and the cost of repair will rise drastically.
 You should also be careful to make a note of any annual fees for shared space maintenance, like gardens, corridors and hallways, and be clear on where the responsibility lies.

 However, in cities or towns where fast markets mean steadily increasing property prices, apartments and flats can still be a great investment.